screwdriver-cd/guide/docs/cluster-management/configure-api.md

 #### Custom Notifications

 You can create custom notification packages by extending [notifications-base](https://github.com/screwdriver-cd/notifications-base).
-The format of the package name must be `screwdriver-notifiations-<your-notification>`.
+The format of the package name must be `screwdriver-notifications-<your-notification>`.

 The following is an example snippet of `local.yaml` configuration when you use email notification and your custom notification: